Trilogy-Dominicana/PL-Admin/README.md

 docker -exec -ti pl-admin pladmin updateSchema
 ```

-`Wacher`: Take the changes to the database in real time.
+`Watcher`: Take the changes to the database in real time.
 ```sh
 # Inside of container
 pladmin watch